sungnga/react-ecommerce/react-frontend/README.md

   - Import Redirect component from react-router-dom: `import { Link, Redirect } from 'react-router-dom'`
   - Create a state for redirect and initialize it to false
     - `const [redirect, setRedirect] = useState(false)`
-  - In the showAddToCartButton method, add an onClick event so that it will execute the addToCart method when the "Add to cart" button is clicked: `onClick={addToCart}`
+  - In the showAddToCart method, add an onClick event so that it will execute the addToCart method when the "Add to cart" button is clicked: `onClick={addToCart}`
   - Write an addToCart method that executes the addItem method, which adds the product to localStorage
     - This method doesn't take any arguments
     - Call the addItem() method